supersaw-it/guides/cks/README.md

 cd aws/

 # change the "region" variable to suit your preference; default is 'eu-central-1'
-# if you change the region, variable "ami_id" must also be adjsuted accordingly to your region
+# if you change the region, variable "ami_id" must also be adjusted according to your region
 vim variables.tf

 terraform init